Troubleshooting Enterprise State Roaming settings in Azure Active Directory

 Potential issue: Sync can fail if the admin configures the Active Directory Federation Services Multifactor Authentication Conditional Access policy and the access token on the device expires.
 Ensure that you sign in and sign out using the Windows Hello for Business PIN or complete Multifactor Authentication while accessing other Azure services like Microsoft 365.

 For advanced troubleshooting, Event Viewer can be used to find specific errors.
 These are documented in the table below.
 The events can be found under Event Viewer > Applications and Services Logs > Microsoft > Windows > SettingSync-Azure and for identity-related issues with sync Applications and Services Logs > Microsoft > Windows > AAD.

 Sync does not work on devices that have apps side-loaded using MDM software

 Affects devices running the Windows 10 Anniversary Update (Version 1607).
 In Event Viewer under the SettingSync-Azure logs, the Event ID 6013 with error 80070259 is frequently seen.

 Make sure the Windows 10 v1607 client has the August 23, 2016 Cumulative Update (KB3176934 OS Build 14393.82).

 Date, Time, and Region settings do not sync on domain-joined device

-Devices that are domain-joined will not experience sync for the setting Date, Time, and Region: automatic time.
+Devices that are domain-joined won't experience sync for the setting Date, Time, and Region: automatic time.
 Using automatic time may override the other Date, Time, and Region settings and cause those settings not to sync.